ctm/mb2-doc/README.md

 #### Discards, drawing and undoing

-Although they don't currently do anything, you can use `p discard ac 2d` tell mb2 that when it's your turn to discard and draw new cards you want to discard your ace of clubs and your two of diamonds or `p discard none` to stand pat.
+You can use `p discard ac 2d` tell mb2 that when it's your turn to discard and draw new cards you want to discard your ace of clubs and your two of diamonds or `p discard none` to stand pat.

 If you type an action command before it is your time to act, that command will be remembered and used instantly when it is your time to